 - File geodatabase

-- Extractable layers include layers that you own and layers where export has been enabled.
+- Extractable layers include layers that you own and layers for which export has been enabled.

 How Extract Data works